hdadvisors/chesterfield-market-analysis/docs/part-1a-2.md

 :::

 The HAI has steadily decreased as housing prices continue to rise across the nation.
-As of January 2022, the preliminary HAI for all 50 states was **143.0**.
-This assumed a median single-family home price of \$357,100, a mortgage rate of 3.51%, and a median family income of \$88.114.
+As of June 2022, the preliminary HAI for all 50 states was **98.5**.
+This assumed a median single-family home price of \$423,300, a mortgage rate of 5.60%, and a median family income of \$91,952.

 **In Chesterfield County:**

-The table below shows the inputs and calculated HAI for Chesterfield County as of March 2022.
-The median sales price is collected from all 2022 year-to-date single-family home sales accessed from the Central Virginia Regional Multiple Listing Service (CVR MLS).^[Through March 30, 2022.]
-The 30-year fixed mortgage is sourced from the national weekly average published by the Freddie Mac [Primary Mortgage Market Survey](https://www.freddiemac.com/pmms) for the week ending March 24, 2022.
+The table below shows the inputs and calculated HAI for Chesterfield County as of August 2022.
+The median sales price is collected from all 2022 year-to-date single-family home sales accessed from the Central Virginia Regional Multiple Listing Service (CVR MLS).^[Through August 31, 2022.]
+The 30-year fixed mortgage is sourced from the national weekly average published by the Freddie Mac [Primary Mortgage Market Survey](https://www.freddiemac.com/pmms) for the week ending September 1, 2022.
 The median family income is the latest value published by the U.S. Census Bureau.^[U.S. Census Bureau, American Community Survey, 2016-2020 5-year estimates.
 Table B19113.]

-The current HAI for Chesterfield County is **137.1**.
+The current HAI for Chesterfield County is **118.8**.
 This is lower than the latest national average published by NAR (150.3), indicating greater barriers to affordable homeownership in the county.

 <table class="table table-condensed table-hover table-striped" style="margin-left: auto; margin-right: auto;">
 <caption>(\#tab:hai)Housing Affordability Index in Chesterfield County</caption>